Catherine Joseph

 Support disadvantaged communities.

-Support migrants to effectively Integrate into the Irish society.
+Support migrants to effectively integrate into Irish society.

 Experience

-Originally from Benue State of Nigeria, I settled in Ireland 9 years ago.
-I took keen interest in the Irish Culture and learned all about the rich cultural heritage of the Irish community after studying Tourism in Drogheda Institute of Technology.
-I also hold a Degree in Hotel and Leisure Management from AIT.
+Originally from the Benue State of Nigeria, I settled in Ireland 11 years ago.
+I took a keen interest in Irish culture and learned all about the rich cultural heritage of the Irish community after studying Tourism at Drogheda Institute of Technology.
+I also hold a degree in Hotel and Leisure Management from Athlone Institute of Technology.
 I have worked here in Ireland over the years as a waitress, care assistant and customer service assistant.
-I'm also known as a vociferous political activist and founder of Ethnic Minority Hub – Ireland.
+I'm also known as a political activist and founder of Ethnic Minority Hub – Ireland.